-The longtime hub of the edgy East Village, St. Marks Place is the name given to idiosyncratic East 8th Street between 3rd Avenue and Avenue A. During the 1950s, beatniks Allen Ginsberg and Jack Kerouac lived and wrote in the area; the 1960s brought Bill Graham's Fillmore East (nearby, at 105 2nd Ave.), and Andy Warhol's Dom and the Electric Circus nightclub (both at Nos.
-19–25 St. Marks), where the Velvet Underground performed.
-The studded, pink-haired, and shaved-head punk scene followed, and there's a good chance you'll still see some pierced rockers and teenage Goths on the block.
-Trash & Vaudeville, the punk store at No. 4, is the real deal—it's been open since 1971.
-Farther down, at No. 33, is where the punk store Manic Panic first foisted its lurid hair dyes and make-up on the world.
-And at No. 57 stood the short-lived Club 57, a church basement that attracted such 80s stalwarts as Keith Haring, Ann Magnuson, Klaus Nomi, Kenny Scharf, and Fab Five Freddy.
+The longtime hub of the edgy East Village, St. Marks Place is the name given to idiosyncratic East 8th Street between 3rd Avenue and Avenue A. During the 1950s, beatniks Allen Ginsberg and Jack Kerouac lived and wrote in the area; the 1960s brought Bill Graham's Fillmore East (nearby, at 105 2nd Avenue), and Andy Warhol's Dom and the Electric Circus nightclub (both at Nos.
+19–25), where the Velvet Underground performed.
+The studded, pink-haired, and shaved-head punk scene followed, and there's a good chance of still seeing some pierced rockers and teenage Goths on the block.
+Farther down, at No. 33, is where the punk store Manic Panic first foisted its lurid hair dyes and makeup on the world.
+At No. 57 stood the short-lived Club 57, a church basement that attracted such '80s stalwarts as Keith Haring, Ann Magnuson, Klaus Nomi, Kenny Scharf, and Fab Five Freddy.

 These days, there's not much cutting edge left.
 Some of the grungy facades lead to luxury condos, and the area has become